noahweber1/MLOps-GCP/README.md

 # MLOps on GCP

-This projects serves as an example of deploying MLOPs on GcP.
+This projects serves as an example of deploying MLOPs on GCP.

 [Walkthrough of the project can be found on Youtube](https://www.youtube.com/watch?v=QImMWBdnEJY)